carlrafting/vanillapod/readme.md

 ```

+### Attributes

+...

+### Properties

+...

 ### Events

-It's possible to attach event handlers to your component, by defining event handler functions in a `events` key on the object that gets returned from your component.
+It's possible to attach event handlers to your component, by defining event handler functions in a `events` key on the `props` object that gets passed to `elementHelper` in your component.
+The event name is the same as what you'd normally pass to [`element.addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).

 ```javascript
     // script.js